 Custom white balance should be adjusted anytime there’s a change in the type of light in which you are shooting.
 Custom white balance can be achieved by photographing a white card in the type of light in which you are shooting or metering off of green foliage (grass is a perfect choice).
 As for auto white balance, as long as you shoot in RAW, you can make your white balance adjustments in the RAW processing.
 Auto white balance provides the ease of not having to change the white balance based on the light.
 A good rule for me is to have something white within the frame of the first photo of the session.
 A white card works best.
 Once you get the hang of post-processing your auto white balance, you can create custom presets that keep your image’s white balance consistent.

-Shooting Digital Infrared
+Shooting with Digital Infrared Cameras

 - It is best to shoot in RAW

 - As long as it is a bright day, keep your ISO at around 100

 - Find your subject, focus and compose your image